Operating Block Diagram

 Each icon is live - that is if you click it the underlying module will spring up for you to control.
 When you have the module set the way you want it another press will dismiss it and a double click will keep it in view.

-This is a MySQL data base that keeps track of 'hits' in the system.
-Each time the system ET Found light (in the Waterfall control panel) lights the details of the station HowStuffWorks is added to the data base.
+There is a MySQL data base in use that keeps track of 'hits' in the system.
+Each time the system ET Found light (in the Waterfall control panel) lights the details of the station is added to the data base.
 This allows the system to skip known when there address space is searched again.

 Chirp - The ability to chirp the receiving system is the principal method of discrimination of local, terrestrial, signals and those from outside of the Earth.
 The Chirp system is simply turned on or off here and the current chirp value reported.
 The Hz/Sec shows the current frequency change computed for the antenna direction.
-The Fractional Frequency is a total of the chirp since this session was started and the Bin Shift is the number of bins the waterfall display has been moved to account for the chirp.
-More on chirp in the discussion on Detection Logic.
+More on chirp in the discussion on Search Strategies.

 Down Load is part of the AntennaThis module is used to set the default conditions of the antenna in use.
 Its settings are used by the File Manager to report the setup when data is collected.
 Normally there is no reason to change any of these setting.